 - Insert a link to your recommended tools page in your correspondent emails.

-- Every time you create a tutorial post or video, add a link to your tools and resources page at the bottom of it.
+- Every time you create a tutorial post or video on YouTube, add a link to your tools and resources page at the bottom of it.

 - Create a video version of your tools and resources page.